csgillespie/benchmarkme/README.md

 upload_results(res)
 ```

-This function returns a unique identifer that will allow you to identifer your
+This function returns a unique identifier that will allow you to identifier your
 results from the public data sets.